MUSOP School Calendar

 Counseling Services Referral

 The School of Pharmacy partners with the Counseling Center on the main campus.
 This is a free and confidential service to our students so that they can maximally benefit from their educational environment and continue to succeed in the lifelong task of their career development.

-Living learning communities are college or academic-based and help you make friends in your major, get to know faculty, and help you achieve academic success.
+Living learning communities (LLC) are interest or academic-based and help you make friends in your major, get to know faculty, and help you achieve academic success.
 Theme housing offers opportunities to explore campus involvement and leadership but is not related to a specific college or major.
+The Pre-Health Science House will provide undergraduate students the opportunity to engage with a community of other students planning to pursue advanced degrees in the following concentrations: Dentistry, Medicine, Pharmacy, Physical Therapy, Physician Assistant, and Veterinary studies.
+Pre-Health Science House residents can form study groups; share common core science classes; and develop a support system of faculty, staff, and peers.

 The student wellness program is overseen by faculty and student wellness ambassadors from each of the student classes.
 Efforts here include the development and distribution of wellness materials, the scheduling of wellness events / activities and a monthly newsletter that provides information regarding nutrition, exercise, student stress, time management and other wellness related topics.